Night time economy framework »The framework aims to help develop a sustainable, healthy and safe night time economy in Wales.Learn more »

-- Over one-fifth (21 per cent) of children in need had a disability.
+- One-fifth (20 per cent) of children in need had a disability.

-- Parental substance misuse, domestic abuse and parental mental ill health capacity factors were each recorded for about a quarter of children in need.
+- Parental substance or alcohol misuse, domestic abuse and parental mental ill health capacity factors were each recorded for about a quarter of children in need.

 - The attainment of children in need at each Key Stage assessment was much lower than the average for all pupils.